vbaws/DnD-Initiative-Tracker/README.md

 + **Edit** - Change the initiative value for a player; reorder the list.
 + **Quit** - Exit from the tracker.
 If the user confirms, the program quits. **No data is saved.**
 + **Remove** - Remove someone from the list.
 The program prompts to select the ID of an entity, and then ask for confirmation.
 If the user confirms, the entity is removed from the turn order.
 + **Save** - Save an initiative file.
-The program will save a file with the given name in the current directory with the current turn order.
-The file is formatted such that it can be loaded from the program.
-If no name is provided, the default name is `Initiatives.txt`.
+The program will save a file for each character, named by the character name.
 + **Turn** - Set a specific turn.
 The Program will prompt to insert the ID of an entity, and the turn tracker will jump to that entity.

 # License